Andrew-Hogan/easymunk/README.md

 EasyMunk provides a versatile interface alternative and pre-processing handler to the Munkres module for score-based (Hungarian algorithm) assignments.

 What might one use cost minimization / profit maximization assignments for?
 Anything you want to make more robust!
-I use it for:
 * Assigning pairs.
   * For example: objects in images to information about those objects.
 * Assigning tasks.